- Share this article on Facebook

 - Share this article on Twitter

 - Show additional share options

 - Share this article on Comment

 - Share this article on Reddit

 - Share this article on Tumblr

-Industry sources said DVD sales at two key discount chains were up 16% and 18% compared with last year.
+Industry sources say DVD sales at two key discount chains were up 16% and 18%, respectively, over last year.
 Sales were lifted not just by the usual Black Friday practice of deep-discounting — recent hits like “300” were readily available for less than $6 — but also surprisingly strong initial sales for new releases.

 “The entire category was up significantly over last year, with growth of 15% and more, in many cases on Black Friday alone,” he said.